11,95 €

 • Format: ePub

 A rollicking picaresque memoir on moviemaking from the titans of underground trash cinema.
-In the grimy underbelly of underground cinema, the Kuchar brothers have long been the mad prophets of experimental filmmaking.
-Reflections from a Cinematic Cesspool is a raucous, unfiltered journey through the minds of two artists who transformed trash into transcendent art.
-From the fever dreams of their early New York experiments to the psychotronic landscapes of their San Francisco period, George and Mike Kuchar consistently defied every convention of filmmaking.
-This is not just a memoir-it's a…mehr
+In the underbelly of underground cinema, the Kuchar brothers have long been the prophets of experimental filmmaking.
+Reflections from a Cinematic Cesspool is a raucous journey through the minds of these two transcendent artists.
+The works of George and Mike Kuchar defy every convention of filmmaking.
+Reflections from a Cinematic Cesspool is their manifesto and their memoir, revealing the passionate madness behind films that challenge, shock, and inspire generations of underground artists and serve as a…mehr

 • Geräte: eReader